-Outside of work, Lorraine enjoys running, swimming, Pilates, yoga, cooking healthy meals, and spending time with her family.
+Outside work, Lorraine enjoys running, swimming, Pilates, yoga, cooking healthy meals, and spending time with her family.

 MPhty (Manips), BPhysio, CMA